Rayahhhmed/renovate-bazel-artifact-error-on-wrong-sha/README.md

 ## Link to the Renovate issue or Discussion

-This reproduction shows the bug for (this disccusion)[https://github.com/renovatebot/renovate/discussions/37143].
+This reproduction shows the bug for [this disccusion](https://github.com/renovatebot/renovate/discussions/37143).
-A PR is raised to address this (here)[https://github.com/renovatebot/renovate/pull/37249].
+A PR is raised to address this [here](https://github.com/renovatebot/renovate/pull/37249).